Curriculum & Courses

-Students in the Nonprofit Management program complete twelve 3-point courses:
+Students in the Nonprofit Management program complete twelve 3-point (credit) courses:

-- Eight core required courses which provide an overview of the nonprofit sector and its various components and required management skillsets; Three elective courses, in which students can focus their studies in particular areas within or outside of the nonprofit sector (e.g. fundraising management);
+- Six core required courses, which provide an overview of the nonprofit sector, its various components, and required management skillsets;

 - A capstone project: a real-time, client-based group project supervised by a program faculty member designed to address high-level considerations within the field and integrate a student’s knowledge gained throughout the program.